aiven/devportal/docs/platform/howto/saml/add-identity-providers.rst

    * Sign authorization request sent to IdP: A digital signature is added to the request to verify its authenticity and integrity.

 #.
 Click **Next** and complete the setup.

+If you saved your IdP as a draft, you can open the settings by clicking the name of the IdP.

 Step 4.
 Link your users to the identity provider